Updates

 Jharkhand & JPSC Relevance

-What is the difference between semiconductor design and manufacturing?
+What distinguishes semiconductor design from semiconductor manufacturing?

 Why does India lag in semiconductor manufacturing despite a strong design ecosystem?

-How significant is India’s semiconductor design market globally?
+How significant is India’s semiconductor export performance?

 Our Courses